+REQUIRED COURSES: UNITS

-REOUIRED COURSES: UNITS ART 100 Art History I: Prehistoric Art to 3 Medieval Art ART 102 Art History II: Renaissance to 3 Modern ART 105 3 History of Modern Art ART 120X4 Basic Design 6 (must be taken twice) 3 ART 124X4 Drawing ART 132X4 Life Drawing 3 21 TOTAL UNITS
+ART 100 Art History I: Prehistoric Art to 3

+Medieval Art

+ART 102 Art History II: Renaissance to 3

+Modern

+ART 105 History of Modern Art 3

+ART 120X4 Basic Design 6

+(must be taken twice)

+ART 124X4 Drawing 3

+ART 132X4 Life Drawing 3

+TOTAL UNITS 21

 Lower division requirements for students interested in transferring to a four year institution in this field may differ from associate degree requirements.
 Prospective transfer students should complete the general education and lower division requirements of the school to which they will be transferring.
 See a counselor for details.
+Information is also available at www.assist.org.

-100 ART HISTORY I: PREHISTORIC ART TO MEDIEVAL ART 3 UNITS
+100 ART HISTORY I: PREHISTORIC ART TO MEDIEVAL ART

 Survey of outstanding periods in history of Western Art, tracing the relationship between the arts and society, which produced them.
 Required of all art majors and open to non-art majors.
+(CAN ART 2)

-102 ART HISTORY II: RENAISSANCE ART TO MODERN ART 3 UNITS
+102 ART HISTORY II: RENAISSANCE ART TO MODERN ART

-Survey of outstanding periods in history of Western Art, tracing the relationship between the arts and society which produced them, with a focus on the period comprised of the Renaissance to the Twentieth Century.
-Required of all art majors and open to nonart majors.
+Lecture: Minimum 48 hours per semester Survey of outstanding periods in history of Western Art, tracing the relationship between the orte and accietus which produced them the relationship between the arts and society which produced them, with a focus on the period comprised of the Renaissance to the Twentieth Century.
+Required of all art majors and open to non-art majors.